 Opportunities for all

 All children, irrespective of their particular sporting talents, are encouraged to represent the school in fixtures on a regular basis.
-Each term we run approximately 60 regular school teams and pupils can try out a number of different activities through our extensive Clubs programme.
-This approach allows for flexibility, for example, a pupil could climb or sail on a Wednesday afternoon yet still train and play team sports on a Saturday.
+Each term we run approximately 60 regular school teams and pupils can try out a number of different activities through our extensive Clubs and Activities programme.
+This approach allows for flexibility: for example a pupil could climb or sail on a Wednesday afternoon, yet still train and play team sports on a Saturday.

-Whenever possible we operate separate ‘B’ team tournaments to ensure later developers or younger pupils have the same player developmental opportunities as more physically mature peers and our senior coaches are often allocated to work with these teams.
-Unlike many schools we generally do not mix our Year 7 and 8 pupils to select our first teams.
-Although this policy may on occasions slightly weaken our top teams it does mean that far more girls and boys have the opportunity to play regular prep school 1st team sport.
+Whenever possible, we operate separate ‘B team' tournaments, to ensure later developers or younger pupils have the same player developmental opportunities as more physically mature peers, and our senior coaches are often allocated to work with these teams.
+Unlike many schools, we generally do not mix our Year 7 and 8 pupils to select our first teams.
+Although this policy may, on occasion, slightly weaken our top teams, it does mean that far more pupils have the opportunity to play regular prep school 1st team sport.